-Q: What should I look for in a wireless keyboard if I wanna use it for both my TV and tablet?
+Q: What should I look for in a wireless keyboard if I want to use it for both my TV and tablet?

 A: Make sure it uses Bluetooth and not radio frequency.
-While RF generally has a better connection, Bluetooth are way better with smart TVs and such.
+While RF generally has a better connection, Bluetooth is way better with smart TVs and such.

 Q: What battery type is the best?

-A: We feel the classic AA batteries have the most benefits.
-They last A LOT longer, they don’t have durability issues and are easily replaceable.
-Whereas an internal battery and charging station will quickly get worn down and is a lot harder to replace if broken.
+A: We feel the standard AA batteries have the most benefits.
+They last A LOT longer, they don’t have durability issues and are easily replaceable whereas an internal battery and charging station will quickly get worn down and is a lot harder to replace if broken.